WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Proposed Wireless Respiration Monitoring (WiRM) Algorithm

 for all $w \in \{0,1,\dotsc, W-1\}$ where $\sigma$ is the standard deviation of the Gaussian distribution.

 The choice of a uniform distribution is justified by the lack of prior knowledge of what the respiratory rate may be at $w = 0$ and, as such, all frequencies ${Q(0) \in \{f_1, f_2, \dotsc, f_{N-1}\}}$ are assumed equally likely.
 The zero-mean Gaussian distribution is proposed based on evidence found during the analysis of a respiratory waveform dataset \cite{ref:respiratory_waveforms}.
-Curve fitting is applied to the dataset to obtain $\sigma = 4.552$.
+Here, the respiratory waveform data is broken into windows in the same manner as required by WiRM.
+The respiratory rates were computed for each time window, with the difference between subsequent rates being calculated as the frequency transition.
+Assembling these breathing frequency transitions into a histogram strongly resembled a zero-mean Gaussian distribution.
+Curve fitting suggested an empirical value of $\sigma = 4.552$ for the standard deviation of this Gaussian distribution.

 The AMTC algorithm produces a frequency trace of length $W$ by finding the trace that maximises the energy along the trace from $\mathbf{S}$, rewarded by the frequency transition probability.
-This allows the trace to follow the path of maximal energy while also maintaining probable frequency transitions.
+Maximising the summation of the energy and the frequency transition probability allows for domain-specific applications of the AMTC algorithm, where the frequency transition probability can be chosen to better suit specific scenarios, as we have demonstrated in \eqref{eq:breath_distribution}.
 The estimated frequency trace is calculated as